Find out about bird flu and what to do if you find a dead or sick bird

 Keep a close watch on your birds for any signs of disease and seek prompt advice from your vet if you have any concerns.

-How to spot the signs of Avian Influenza (bird flu).
+Read more about how to spot the signs of Avian Influenza (bird flu) on the GOV.UK website.

 Avian influenza is a notifiable animal disease.
 If you suspect any type of avian influenza in poultry or captive birds you must report it immediately by calling the Defra Rural Services Helpline on 03000 200 301.
 Failure to do so is an offence.